FACTBOX-Companies cut Russia operations and trade as sanctions tighten | Headlines

 Finnish chemical company Kemira halted deliveries to Russia and Belarus until further notice.
 Swedish home appliance maker Electrolux paused all operations in Russia.

 Stora Enso has stopped imports and exports to and from Russia, and production and sales in the country.
-(Compiled by Boleslaw Lasocki, Alexander Kloss, Valentine Baldassari and Izabela Niemiec; Editing by Bernadette Baum and Elaine Hardcastle)
+(Compiled by Boleslaw Lasocki, Alexander Kloss, Valentine Baldassari and Izabela Niemiec; Editing by Bernadette Baum, Elaine Hardcastle and Nick Zieminski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)